ipfs-inactive/blog/content/post/079-async-await-refactor.md

 The upshot is that stack traces are more informative and span async boundaries giving developers more power to debug code.

-The second best thing about using `async`/`await` is that synchronous and asynchronous errors are handled by the same construct: `try`/`catch`.
+The second best thing about debugging in an `async`/`await` code base is that synchronous and asynchronous errors are handled by the same construct: `try`/`catch`.

 Asynchronous errors when using callbacks must be handled by checking for an error parameter passed to the callback function using an `if` statement.
 You must also either _trust_ that a call to a function that takes a callback does not throw synchronously (this is what most people do) or put a `try`/`catch` around it as well.